 Managing Director, Executive Search

 Heather is a Managing Director at Koya Leadership Partners, one of the nation’s leading executive search firms.
-At Koya, Heather manages their Connected Leadership practice, which provides strategic consulting for leaders to help them build more meaningful reputations around their larger purpose.
+At Koya, Heather manages the Connected Leadership practice, which provides strategic consulting for leaders to help them build more meaningful reputations around their larger purpose.
 This includes developing and connecting them with influential networks and building affinity with key stakeholders in order to achieve greater impact and business success.

 Heather has broad experience at the highest levels of public, private, and nonprofit institutions.
 She has expertise in public affairs, including media and communications, marketing sponsorships, charitable giving, and government relations.